Peteonthebeat/FAQ-Accordion-Challenge/README.md

 ### What I learned

-Query selectors, and identifying each element and its style or property in the DOM
+Query selectors and identifying each element and its style or property in the DOM

 <!-- HTML -->